CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 Syntax: .sgprsnum REGNUM

 This pseudo-op must be inside kernel configuration.
 Set number of scalar registers which can be used during kernel execution.
+It counts SGPR registers excluding VCC, FLAT_SCRATCH and XNACK_MASK.

 ### .subconstantbuffers